 Reconciliation Leaders are practical idealists who use a systems approach and a toolbox to facilitate reconciling environments for challenges— family, community, organization, national or global.
+They provide the cohesion necessary to live through these challenging times.

 The Reconciliation Leadership Certificate Program provides tools, techniques and vocational mentoring for personal, interpersonal, systemic and global skills for emerging and seasoned leaders.